microprediction/microprediction/docs/aai.md

 ### Why do we need AAI?

 Artifical Intelligence (AI) is clearly just hype.
 This puts humanity at risk.
+Or it doesn't.
+Nobody can decidee.
 Calling it Artificial Artificial Intelligence (AAI) avoids any possible confusion.

-AI can't really think because it is artificial.
+Look, AI can't really think because it is artificial.
+End of story.
+But with AAI expectations are set:

+1. Artificial artificial output avoids the perception that everything to come out of an LLM should be true.
+2. Things that act intelligently across a stunningly broad spectrum of tasks can be labelled AAI without the risk of enraging anyone.
+3. Human egos are absolutely safe in all other respects.

 ### But it already says "artificial" in AI

 Oh right, yes so it does.

+### Might this be confused with turking?

+Yeah that too.
+Apologies to Bezos.